Wu-Chenyang/torch-magnus/README.md

 - **Solves Homogeneous & Non-homogeneous Systems**: Unified API for both types of linear ODEs.
 - **Batch Processing**: Natively handles batches of initial conditions and parameters for massive parallelization.
-- **High-Order Integrators**: Includes 2nd, 4th, and 6th-order Magnus and Gauss-Legendre Runge-Kutta (GLRK) integrators.
+- **High-Order Integrators**: Includes 2nd, 4th, and 6th-order Magnus integrators, and a generic `Collocation` solver supporting various Butcher tableaus (e.g., Gauss-Legendre, Radau IIA).
 - **Adaptive Stepping**: Automatically adjusts step size to meet specified error tolerances (`rtol`, `atol`).
 - **Differentiable**: Gradients can be backpropagated through the solvers using a memory-efficient adjoint method.
 - **Dense Output**: Provides continuous solutions for evaluation at any time point.